glFusion/agenda/README.md

 #### Event Submission
 Agenda supports limiting who can add new events to the calendar.
 You can restrict to Admin users only, allow Admins and Logged-In users, or allow anyone (including non-logged in users) to add events.

-Events can be queued for review prior to publishing.
-Queuing can be applied all events (except those entered by Admin users), or just anonymous users who submit an event.

 ### Configuration